pyocd/pyOCD/docs/command_reference.md

 **Access**: read-write \
 **Usage**: show hnonsec, set hnonsec VALUE \
-The current HNONSEC value used by the selected MEM-AP.
+The current HNONSEC attribute value used by the selected MEM-AP.
+This value controls whether memory transactions are secure or nonsecure.
+The value is an integer, either 0 or secure or 1 for nonsecure.

 ##### `hprot`

+**Aliases**: `memap_attr` \
 **Access**: read-write \
 **Usage**: show hprot, set hprot VALUE \
-The current HPROT value used by the selected MEM-AP.
+The current memory transfer attributes value used by the selected MEM-AP.
+This integer value controls attributes of memory transfers.
+It is a direct mapping of the AHB or AXI attribute settings, depending on the type of MEM-AP.
+For AHB-APs, the value is HPROT[4:0].
+For AXI-APs, the value is {AxPROT[2:0}, AxCACHE[3:0]}, e.g. AxPROT in bits 6-4 and AxCACHE in its 3-0.
+Not all MEM-AP implementations support all attributes.
+See the Arm Technical Reference Manual for your device's MEM-AP for details.

 ##### `locked`